Bacterial Vaginosis (BV)

 What causes BV?

-It is often the result of either antibiotic or anti-fungal use that disrupts the good vaginal flora and allows bad bacteria to overgrow.
+It is often the result of either antibiotic or anti-fungal use that disrupts the good vaginal flora and allows harmful bacteria to overgrow.

 What are the symptoms of Bacterial Vaginosis?

 - Vaginal irritation

 - Unusual vaginal odour, sometimes described as a fishy odour

 How is BV diagnosed?

 Medical doctors can collect a vaginal swab.
 They send it to a lab to be cultured to determine what types of bacteria are growing in your vagina.
 Often, the organism that causes BV is Gardnerella vaginalis.

 How do you treat BV?

 Medical doctors would prescribe antibiotics to kill the bad bacteria.
 While this works initially, the problem with this approach is that it does not restore the proper environment in the vagina.
 Different unwanted bacteria may then overgrow and cause similar symptoms.
 More than half of those treated this way experience a recurrence within 12 months.

 Natural Remedies for BV

-The natural treatment for BV tends to offer a more permanent solution to the problem because it addresses the underlying cause.
+The natural treatment for BV offers a more permanent solution to the problem because it addresses the underlying cause.
 It restores a healthy environment in the vagina.

 - Clean unwanted bacteria or yeast out of the vagina.

 - Address any vitamin deficiencies that make the vaginal tissue or immune system unhealthy such as a vitamin A or C or zinc deficiency.

 - Ensure healthy functioning of the immune system to ward off any kind of infection.